Elsayedaa/MLDAMS/readme.txt

-The MLDAMS is written completely in Python 3 and as such, a working installation of Python 3 (Anaconda recommended) is needed to start the GUI app.
+The MLDAMS is written completely in Python 3 and as such, a working installation of Python 3 is needed to start the GUI app.

 The curation helper also calls on the MATLAB engine to run MLCuration.m, a script which:
 	-Calls the Allen API to retrieve a likely brain area compartment encapsulating the